ayushmankoley/thynk/README.md

 - **Market Creators**: Claim stake + 1% creator fees
 - **Jurors**: Claim rewards from successful jury votes

-## 🔐 Security Considerations

-⚠️ **TESTNET ONLY**: This implementation uses blockhash-based randomness which is NOT secure for mainnet.
-For production:
-- Use Chainlink VRF or similar VRF service
-- Implement additional security audits
-- Consider using a more robust oracle system

-### Known Limitations
-- Blockhash randomness is predictable by miners/validators
-- 256-block limit for blockhash availability
-- No formal security audit conducted

 ## 🏛️ Governance & Parameters